nathan-gardner/SECON2023Robot/Documentation/Signoffs/Fatima-signoff-vision.md

 ### Max error calculation based on duck pond location:

+Figure A

 ![image](https://user-images.githubusercontent.com/30758520/218898224-134045d1-7e99-4c46-bcc1-d9f43c864a46.png)

 Above are all dimensions the LIDAR sensor will be expected to measure when releasing the trailer on the duck pond.
-Considering a 3% error in the sensor measurements indoors:
+Considering a 3% error (per the datasheet) in the sensor measurements indoors:

 $error_{left\ side} = 3$% $of\ 50" = 1.5"$